vahid28k/GP-HMAT-MATLAB/README.md

 ______________________
 ## Contact
-For more information please contact via vkeshava@sci.utah.edu
+For more information please contact the lead author via vkeshava@sci.utah.edu